vitaly-t/path-value/README.md

 //=> {chain: ['first', 'second'], idx: 1, exists: true, value: 123}
 ```

 Function [resolvePath] supports local scope the same as [resolveValue] does.
-It will only throw an error if
+It does not throw errors on its own,
-property getter throws an error.
+only when a property getter does so.

-* Functions are automatically called within resolution chain:
+#### Functions are automatically called within resolution chain.

 ```ts
 const obj = {